 later get some kind of prize, for example, a pre-endorsed loan.
 The scammer will request that you pay a charge.

 In the event that you send cash, you may find that you do not get anything consequently, or that you do not get what you were guaranteed.

-In most of the cases, you will be asked to click on a link and then enter the aforementioned confidential information.
+In most cases, you will be asked to click on a link and then enter the aforementioned confidential information.

 This scam is to play on your emotion and greediness, see sample mail I just receive below:

-Those various bulk emails you received in your inbox/Junk Mail are an attempt to get at you and to lure you to part with your credit cards details.
+Those various bulk emails you received in your inbox/Junk Mail are an attempt to get at you and to lure you to part with your credit card details.

-A lot of people that are greedy usually fall a victim, looking for free money everywhere.
+A lot of people that are greedy usually fall victim, looking for free money everywhere.

 There is NO free money anywhere, you must work and earn your pay both online and offline, otherwise be ready to be defrauded.
 See below mail to me recently.

 By the time you replied to this kind of above mail, the follow-up mail will be saying how much you are loved and blah blah. . . .
 You must also know that the could be anyone.
 Please be guided.